o3de/o3de.org/content/docs/userguide/gridhub-intro.md

 ## Registering an Application in GridHub {#gridhub-registering-an-application}

-To register an application in GridHub so that Profiler can capture information from the application, add `AzFramework::TargetManagementComponent` to the application’s `SystemComponent`\.
+To register an application in GridHub so that Profiler can capture information from the application, add `AzFramework::TargetManagementComponent` to the application's `SystemComponent`\.

 **Note**
  Lumberyard's built\-in applications already have this component added by default\.